-Do not leave or park vehicles, or leave any equipment within the Airside two meter clearance zone of the airside/landside perimeter fence line, or within the Landside three meter clearance zone of the airside/landside perimeter fence line.
+Do not leave or park vehicles or any equipment within the Airside two-meter clearance zone of the airside/landside perimeter fence line, or within the Landside three-meter clearance zone of the airside/landside perimeter fence line.

-Do not project any item/s through, over or under an Airside perimeter fence.
+Do not project any items through, over or under an Airside perimeter fence.

-Any illegally parked vehicles, or abandoned equipment or objects near an airside fence must be immediately reported.
+Any illegally parked vehicles, abandoned equipment or objects near an airside fence must be immediately reported.

-Illegally parked vehicles or equipment will be removed to comply with the perimeter fence exclusion zone and to ensure there is no threat to the security of the airport.
+They will be removed to comply with the perimeter fence exclusion zone and to ensure there is no threat to the security of the Airport.